Charlie Coyle Game Preview: Bruins vs. Blue Jackets

-Charlie Coyle will be on the ice when the Boston Bruins and Columbus Blue Jackets face off at 7:00 PM ET on Monday, November 27, 2023.
-There are prop bets for Coyle available, and here are some stats to help you with your bets.
+The Boston Bruins, Charlie Coyle included, will face the Columbus Blue Jackets on Sunday, December 3, 2023 at 7:00 PM ET.
+Prop bets for Coyle in that upcoming Bruins-Blue Jackets matchup are available, so check out our stats to help you.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.